ryanwilsond/belte/docs/Current/Data.md

 `x?..y` is a conditional [cascade expression](#3227-xy).
 The field assignment or call expression `y` is only performed if `x` is not null.

+#### 3.2.2.9 `x!!`

+`x!!` is a silent null assertion.
+It converts a nullable `x` into a non-nullable one. `x` must be nullable.
+The operator's result is non-nullable.
+If `x` is null, a runtime null reference exception is thrown if building in debug mode.
+If in release mode, no runtime check is performed at the assertion site explicitly, meaning exceptions will raise elsewhere if the value is null.

+In the case that the operand has a class type, using this operator when the operand is null risks polluting a non-nullable context with null.

+This operator is intended to be used when certain the operand is not null and thus the overhead of checking again is unnecessary.

 ### 3.2.3 Is/Isnt/As Operators